Churn

 # Revenue Churn

 An amount of revenue that you have lost due to service cancellations, downgrades and unpaid invoices (meaning non-renewed services).
+It measures the actual amount of predictable monthly revenue that stopped being generated by active subscriptions.

 # Revenue Churn Rate